 - Do not examine crackers that were lit but did not burst.
 Let them go and light a new one.

 - Don’t light crackers while holding them in your hands.
-Always keep a safe distance from the cracker while lighting.
-Exercise daredevilry in more secure and productive activities.
+Always keep a safe distance from the crackers while lighting them – exercise daredevilry in more secure and productive activities.

 - Avoid loose clothes as they can catch fire quickly.
 Do not wear clothes made of silk and synthetic material.